 Soon we begin the descent along this prominent fenceline, bordering the Arroyo Valdelosojos, and once again we are heading toward the comfort and shade of the trees.

-In about 1.1 kilometers from the hilltop, come to a T-intersection, where you turn left onto this gravel lane.
+About 1.2 kilometers from the hilltop, come to a T-intersection, where you turn left onto this gravel lane.
 In less than 100 meters, ignore the path to the right and continue on the gravel lane.
-Just ahead you can now see the heavily-treed area, a sure signal of available water and the Río Almar.
+Just ahead you can now see the heavily-treed area, a sure signal of available water and the Río Almar, our next destination.

-It is almost exactly 2.0 kilometers later when you reach the Río Almar, not much of a river, and you cross it on this bridge below.
-It is a total of 7.3 kilometers from the start of day four on the Ruta Teresiana.
+It is almost exactly 2.0 kilometers from the turn onto the gravel lane when you reach the Río Almar, not much of a river, and you cross it on this bridge below.
+It is a total of 7.0 kilometers from the start of day four on the Ruta Teresiana.

 Just beyond the bridge, the Camino Teresiano takes a right turn, not visible in the photo and the Convento de Duruelo is the cluster of buildings ahead.